molgenis/docker/README.md

 ```yaml
   - /directory/to/dbdump/on/your/machine:/docker-entrypoint-initdb.d
 ```
-Uncomment the "app" section of the `docker-compose` file.
+Comment out the "app" section of the `docker-compose` file.
 ```bash
 docker-compose up
 ```